Shimmur/env_var_provider/README.md

 EnvVarProvider
 ==============

-Allows _dynamic_ runtime configuration of Elixir releases from system environment variables, including _type_ _conversion_ to non-string types.
+Config provider that allows _dynamic_ runtime configuration of Elixir releases from system environment variables, including _type conversion_ to non-string types.
 Great for running Elixir applications on modern infrastructure like Docker, Kubernetes, Mesos.

-This requires Distillery 2.0.

 Installation
 ------------